 Classroom Teacher Evaluation Process.
 This employee group includes specifically those certificated teachers with an assigned group of students for whom they provide academically focused instruction and grades.
 The term “classroom teachers” does not include Support Personnel as described in B below and other bargaining unit members who do not meet this definition.
 The evaluation process for classroom teachers is delineated in Section 4.

-Certificated Support Personnel Evaluation Process.
+Non-Instructional Evaluation Process.
 This employee group includes specifically those certificated staff identified as non-classroom support employees and includes Educational Staff Associates, counselors, librarians, instructional coaches, and other bargaining unit members who do not meet the definition of “classroom teacher” in A above.
 This evaluation process is delineated in Section 5.

 SECTION 4.
 CLASSROOM TEACHER EVALUATION PROCESS